yahyanajar/XComponent.Functions/README.md

 }
 ```

-> Public Member and Internal Member can be modified this way.
-We can also call the **Senders**.
+> the Public Member and Internal Member of the state mamchine instance can be modified this way.
+You can also call a sender method by providing its name and parameter in the `Senders` field.